 For the end of the struggle, a psalm sung for the dedication of the house of David

-I will exalt thee, O Lord, for thou hast upheld me, and hast not let my foes rejoice over me.
+I will exalt thee, O Lord, for thou hast raised me up, and hast not let my foes rejoice over me.

 O Lord my God, I cried out to thee and thou didst heal me.

-O Lord, thou hast led my soul out of Hades, thou hast saved me from those who go down into the pit.
+O Lord, thou hast brought my soul out of Hades, thou hast saved me from those who go down into the pit.

-Sing praises to the Lord, you saints of his, and give thanks at the memory of his holiness.
+Sing praises to the Lord, you saints of his, and give thanks at the remembrance of his holiness.

 For wrath is in his anger, but in his will there is life.
 Weeping may endure for a night, but joy comes in the morning.